NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/bird-occupancy-modelling/Bird_Occupancy_Modeling.md

 On the first run, this code block will download the full dataset for all sites.
 Because the data product is large and spans multiple years-including years before some sites became operational-the initial download may take some time.
 A cached version of the dataset is saved locally, so on re-run, the code simply loads the local file instead of downloading the data again.

 A NEON user account and an API token are required to download the data for this workflow.
 You can use your account to create a token.
 For more information, see the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-api-tokens-tutorial" target="_blank">Using an API Token when Accessing NEON Data with neonUtilities tutorial</a> and the <a href="https://www.neonscience.org/data/about-data/data-portal-user-accounts" target="_blank">User Account page</a>.

+For this tutorial, we assume your token is stored as an environment variable named `NEON_TOKEN`.
+Modify code as needed if your token is stored in a different way.

     # Define NEON sites